-BA 400X INDEPENDENT RESEARCH IN BUSINESS VARIES (1-3 HRS.)
+BA 400X INDEPENDENT RESEARCH IN BUSINESS VARIES (0-3 HRS.)

 Independent research under the direction of an individual instructor can be taken.
 A research paper is required.
-(Research may be done in any business major.)
+Research may be done in any business major.
+(Course may be taken up to 3 times for credit)